nkklobodu/tinyml-in-twi/README.md

 The outcome of this process was a total of `50nnn` .wav files, evenly divided, with an equal number of `25nnn` samples for each keyword.

-Tree structure of the unprocessed dataset:
+The tree structure of the unprocessed dataset:
 ```
 dataset/
 ├── keywords_exported/